Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 - `clamp` keeps the pinch gesture clamped to the borders or its enclosing container during the entirity of the gesture, just like seen on Android galleries.
-- `free` keeps the pinch gesture in sync with user interaction, if the pinch gesture was released in an out bonds position it will animate back to a position within the bondaries of its enclosing container.
+- `sync` keeps the pinch gesture in sync with user interaction, if the pinch gesture was released in an out bonds position it will animate back to a position within the bondaries of its enclosing container.

 ### decay